14 Facts About The NeverEnding Story On Its 35th Anniversary

 The other cut scene found Falkor and Atreyu caught in a fight between four Wind Giants.
 Instead, the scene was edited to be a brush with The Nothing, where Atreyu falls off of Falkor and comes to on a beach.

-Someone claiming to have the original prop has tried to sell it on eBay a couple of times, once in 2012 for $75,000 and more recently for $28,500.
+Someone claiming to have the original prop has tried to sell it on eBay a couple of times, once in 2012 for $75,000 and again in 2015 for $28,500.
 He even tracked down Noah Hathaway and had him pose with the book for the listing.
 Neither listing ended with a sale, so if you’re a big fan of the film, there may still be hope.